frederic-perez/AmE-dictionary/data/dictionary.md

 __jaundice<sup>1</sup>__ _n_
 __jaundice<sup>2</sup>__ _v_ :three::hammer:
 __jaunt__ _n_ :eight::hammer:
-__jaunty__ _adj_ :nine::m: /JAWN-tee/ Lively in manner or appearance. _The server whistled a jaunty tune as she wiped the tables and set out fresh flowers in preparation for the day’s diners._ Having or expressing a buoyant or self-confident air: _a jaunty grin; a hat worn at a jaunty angle._
+__jaunty__ _adj_ :nine::m: /JAWN-tee/ /JON/JAHN-tee/ __1__ Stylish. __2__ Lively; self-confident.
+Lively in manner or appearance. _The server whistled a jaunty tune as she wiped the tables and set out fresh flowers in preparation for the day’s diners._ Having or expressing a buoyant or self-confident air: _a jaunty grin; a hat worn at a jaunty angle._
 __javelin__ _n_ :mega:
 __jawbreaker__ _n_ __1__ A large round hard candy. __2__ _informal_ A word that is difficult to pronounce.
 __jawing__ _v_ _Stop jawing and get to work._